CanKankaya/od_demo_2/README.md

 ## Getting Started

-The project is a live object detection system using device's camera stream
+This is a simple project that implements Google's AI Kit, using object detection